GridPresence/GenerIter/docs/source/basic_workflow.rst

        ├── Basic_beatsbassdrone_18.wav
        └── Basic_beatsbassdrone_19.wav

-As you will see, the naming of the files and the orhanisation of them follws the specification of the *compose.json* file, making them easy to navigate and understand.
+As you will see, the naming of the files and the organisation of them follws the specification of the *compose.json* file, making them easy to navigate and understand.
 As your compositions become bigger and more complex, this will also allow you observe/extract interesting intermediate forms.

 The Next Iteration
 ^^^^^^^^^^^^^^^^^^

 That's all well and good, but it's only using 3 of the voices in your inventory.
-Let's explore a slightly more flexible algorithm **voices3**, which allows you to arbitrarily assign three difference voices from your inventory and then randomly use thos in exactly the same way.
+Let's explore a slightly more flexible algorithm **voices3**, which allows you to arbitrarily assign three difference voices from your inventory and then use those in exactly the same way.

 Edit your *compose.json* to look like: